 A detailed study of the structure and function of cells, emphasizing the chemical composition and organization of cells, cell metabolism, and bioenergetics.
 The molecular and supermolecular organization of each major cell organelle and structural component will be studied.
 Three hours lecture, three hours laboratory.
 (Prerequisites: Biol.
 130 and Chem.
-104.)
-Every spring.
+104 or Biol 109 and Chem.
+205) Every fall and spring.

 Biol.
-240 Genetics (4)
+240 Genetics

 Analysis of the laws of inheritance, including Mendelism, linkage, and cytoplasmic heredity at both the molecular and cellular levels.
 Genetics, cytology, and reproduction of cell organelles will be included.
 Three hours lecture, three hours laboratory.
 (Prerequisite: Biol.
-231.)
+130 or permission of instructor.)
 Every spring.